molgenis/molgenis-emx2/data/_models/shared/_Design decisions.md

 decision: go for option 2 try it out in demo data. (for portals you might use option 2, but probably we are then better of with a big json field or something)

-# how to capture disease specific clinical parameters
+# how to capture disease specific clinical parameters?

 see protocol specific parameters.
-I.e. we would need to subclass a common 'clinical' superclass.
+I.e. we would need to subclass a common 'Individual visit' superclass.
 E.g. ithaca disease xyz table would be then a subclass of this table.
+N.b. we consider other name like 'Individual observation'

 # how to model different age representations?

 1. categorical age groups
 2. using iso period data type

-decision: keep both?
+decision: keep both.